GuanceCloud/guance-docs/docs/en/billing/index.md

 #### Usage Statistics

-In "Usage Statistics", you can view the statistical data of charging items DataKit, network (host), timeline, log data, backup log data capacity, application performance Trace, application performance Profile, user access PV, dialing times, task scheduling and SMS as of now and as of yesterday.
+In "Usage Statistics", you can view the statistical data of charging items DataKit, network (host), timeseries, log data, backup log data capacity, application performance Trace, application performance Profile, user access PV, dialing times, task scheduling and SMS as of now and as of yesterday.

 #### Billing List